Updated: April 21st, 2018

 RINGLING BROTHERS CIRCUS MUSEUM

-The Circus Museum is something else entirely (only not really).
+The Ringling Brothers Circus Museum is something else entirely (only not really).
 The Circus Museum is a large, dark warehouse.
 Much darker than in these photos improved by the grace of increased exposure.
 The door from the outside looks like the side door to a movie theater and not at all like a museum entrance.
-(I was confused for the majority of this day.)
+(I was confused for the majority of the day.)
 It houses original train cars and equipment from the circus’s early days when the “circus coming to town” was a grand event and not the caravan of dingy semi-trucks and diesel fumes that it is today.

 In the back are paintings of circus freaks of all levels of creepiness, some seemingly random stuff shoved into some dark corners, and dead silence.
 I guess if I had to choose between silence and foreboding, slowed down circus music I’d choose silence but I was ALL ALONE.
 Was this stuff supposed to make sense?
 Did I miss an explanatory brochure at the front?
 Am I afraid of the dark?
 Yes, damn it.
 It’s a warehouse of cages!
 I’ve seen Criminal Minds; I know what happens next.